usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/data_security.rst

 +++++++++++++++++++++

-The final piece of the data security ecosystem is the methodology used to develop the backend code that handles record building and communication with CDCS.
+The final piece of the data security ecosystem is the methodology used to develop the back-end code that handles record building and communication with CDCS.
 Where possible, best-practices from the open source software development community are enacted, so the entire codebase can be inspected at the Gitlab |RepoLink|_, where issue tracking, feature development, and deployment